explosion/healthsea/README.md

 # Welcome to Healthsea ✨
-Create better access to health with machine learning and natural language processing.
-This is the spaCy project of healthsea, a pipeline for analyzing user reviews to supplement products by extracting their effects on health.
+Create better access to health with spaCy.
+Healthsea is a pipeline for analyzing user reviews to supplement products by extracting their effects on health.

 > You can learn more about Healthsea in our [blog post](explosion.ai)!